 What are mortgage rates in La Linea in 2026?

-Fixed rates for 20-year terms are typically in the 3.2 to 4.0% range for residents, with non-residents paying 0.3 to 0.7% more.
-Variable rates linked to Euribor are currently lower than their 2023 peaks.
-All rates are at the time of writing and subject to change.
+Fixed rates for 20-year terms are typically in the 3.2 to 4.0% range, with non-residents paying 0.3 to 0.7% more than residents on equivalent products.
+Variable rates linked to Euribor are lower than their 2023 peak (as of early 2026).
+All rates are indicative and subject to change depending on your income and LTV.

 Do I need a NIE to buy property in La Linea?

 Yes.
 A NIE (Número de Identificación de Extranjero) is mandatory for any property purchase in Spain.
-Apply at the Spanish Consulate in Gibraltar or the Policía Nacional office in La Linea.
-Allow 4 to 6 weeks for processing.
+La Linea buyers apply at the Policía Nacional office in Algeciras.
+Allow 4 to 6 weeks for processing and apply before you start viewing properties so you are ready to move quickly on an offer.

 Which Spanish banks offer mortgages to foreigners buying in La Linea?

-Most major Spanish banks lend to non-residents in the Campo de Gibraltar area, including Santander, BBVA, CaixaBank, Unicaja, and Bankinter.
-Unicaja has a strong local presence.
+The main lenders active in the Campo de Gibraltar area are Santander, BBVA, CaixaBank, Unicaja, Sabadell, and Bankinter.
+Unicaja is the dominant Andalusian regional bank and has a strong local presence.
 BBVA offers English-language mortgage services for non-Spanish speakers.